chinmay0078/neoFomo/CONTRIBUTING.md

 - You can contribute some **Learning Resources** in the **_RESOURCES.md_** File.
 - You can contribute in [dorm-room](https://github.com/chinmay0078/neoFomo/tree/main/dorm-room) daily logs.
+- You can contribute in your respective [pod's](https://github.com/chinmay0078/neoFomo/tree/main/pods) daily logs.
 - You can modify previous dorm-room logs too
 - Also, you can add your song recommendations here in [neoNimbu](https://github.com/chinmay0078/neoFomo/tree/main/neoNimbu)